-If you've thought about remodeling your bathroom or your wet area, you've probably thought about whether you want to put a corner shower bench or seat or something of that nature in your shower for multiple uses.
+You've probably thought about whether you want to put a Corner Shower Bench or seat or something of that nature in your shower for multiple uses for remodeling of your bathroom or your wet area.
 You can use it for storage, sitting down to shave your legs, if you're a female.
 So if you're thinking of remodeling your bathroom or wet area, you're probably thinking about "Do I want to put a seat in my bathroom?"

 What Is A Corner Shower Bench?

 It is a bench that is essentially installed into an interior edge in your shower.
 These benches are installed for you to tile right on top of and to sit on while you're showering.
 They can also be used to set your soaps and shampoos, razors, things of that nature on.

 What Size Do They Come In?

 They come in mainly rectangular shapes because they're made to fit directly into the edge.
 While there are other different types of TruBenches available, the corner bench is one of the most popular.
 It gives you the same effect without taking up as much space in your showering area.
 These are perfect for smaller wet areas, things of that nature.
 So if you don't have a lot of space to work with, you can put it in there and still have a seated area but it doesn't take up so much of your showering area that you're left with no area to really stand around and bath.
 TruBenches come in a variation of sizes, the most popular size being a 16x16x20.
 They do come in multiple other sizes.
 To name a few, they come in a 15x15x18.
 You can get it in a 70x70x24, or even a 21x18x15 - all relatively close in size.
 Some are a little taller than others.
 Maybe the seat's a little wider, but they're all relatively close in the same size